ROSS-org/ross-org.github.io/_posts/2017-01-09-installation.md

 $ ccmake ~/path-to/ROSS
 ```
   * You'll want to change `CMAKE_INSTALL_PREFIX` to the directory you want ROSS installation files, e.g., `$HOME/ross-build/install`
-  * If you're using one of the ROSS models, you'll want to set `ROSS_BUILD_MODELS` to ON.
+  * If you want to use the PHOLD model, you'll want to set `ROSS_BUILD_MODELS` to ON.
   * You may also want to set `CMAKE_BUILD_TYPE` to Debug.
+  * If you want a static library, no changes are needed.
+But if you'd like to build a shared library, you should set `ROSS_BUILD_SHARED_LIBS` to ON.

 - Finally, we can build: